Crypto Council For Innovation

 • The smart-contract compatible Solana blockchain is emerging as a favorite for metaverse developers.

 • A version of this article first appeared on Coinbase.
-Check out the Crypto Council’s Resources for all your explainer needs.
+Check out the Crypto Council’s resources for all your explainer needs.

 From Facebook’s name change to virtual real-estate selling for real-world sums, the “metaverse” has become one of the moment’s defining buzzwords and crypto storylines.
 As projects focused on the metaverse are busy raising billions of dollars in venture funding, it’s worth taking a few minutes to drill down on some basic questions.
 What parts of the metaverse are connected to crypto?
 Are we all saying the same thing when we use the word, or are there many competing visions?
 Let’s take a closer look.